dysonprotocol/docs/docs/tutorials/HowToUsetheKeplrWalletandgetyourtestnetDYS/index.md

 ---
-title: How To Use the Keplr Wallet & get Testnet DYS
+title: How To Use the Keplr Wallet for DYS
-description: How To Use the Keplr Wallet & get Testnet DYS
+description: How To Use the Keplr Wallet for DYS
+---
 ## How to set up Keplr Wallet for DYS

 It only takes a few minutes to get setup.
 Here’s a quick step by step: